 Hearing loss can happen at any age, whether caused by illness, medication, hearing trauma, or a genetic predisposition.
+This is why it’s so important to go to a Hearing Clinic in Adelaide (or wherever you’re located) as soon as you notice yourself experiencing hearing loss.
 Young people often worry about hearing loss and having to wear hearing aids.
 They might worry that it makes them seem old, or that hearing aids are embarrassing.
 This is not the case.
 If you’re worried about hearing aids, here are some common hearing aid myths busted.

 Image – free for commercial use